Categories: Content Marketing

 In general, 1Password is cited as a more reliable and safer choice in various Reddit discussions, Security.org surveys, and tech community feedback.
 Its “boring” track record – in other words, no public data breaches – is precisely what users expect from security software, and is therefore, very often, 1Password is mentioned in the password app reviews.

 On the other hand, LastPass is still said to struggle with what is termed “reputation fatigue” by most of its detractors.
-Even with major changes to the infrastructure and tightened security after the LastPass incidents, the memory of those data breaches is what mainly influences the users’ perception.
+Even with major changes to the infrastructure and tightened security after the LastPass incidents, the memory of those data breaches mainly influences users’ perception.

-This is the reason why people comparing 1Password vs LastPass are affected, and especially those who are looking for a trustworthy password manager with features like Emergency Access for easy recovery.
+This is why people comparing 1Password vs LastPass are affected, especially those looking for a trustworthy password manager with features like Emergency Access for easy recovery.

 Transparency and Post-Breach Response

-Transparency is one of the main qualities through which 1Password is being recognized.
-The company regularly publishes the results of the security audits performed by third parties, detailed whitepapers, and straightforward explanations of new features – all these give the users a feeling of security regarding password storage, access control, and the encrypted vault architecture over the long run.
+Transparency is one of the main qualities by which 1Password is recognized.
+The company regularly publishes the results of third-party security audits, detailed whitepapers, and straightforward explanations of new features – all of which give users a sense of security regarding password storage, access control, and the encrypted vault architecture over the long run.

-LastPass has been making efforts to become more transparent since 2022 by publishing more detailed incident reports and providing more information about changes to the infrastructure.
-Although users welcome the initiative, quite a few of them think that the openness was a response to the breaches, and thus, it is still difficult to regain trust.
+LastPass has been working to become more transparent since 2022 by publishing more detailed incident reports and providing more information about infrastructure changes.
+Although users welcome the initiative, quite a few think the openness was a response to the breaches and that it is still difficult to regain trust.

 Nevertheless, LastPass is still keeping up with its strong documentation, and it is also committing to further strengthening of its security features.